The u-root cpu command

 be many.
 But if there is more than one program to start, that is not the

-.
-If more than one program is run, they
+responsibility of cpud.
+If more than one program is run, they will be

-interpreter like the shell.
-Or it could be as simple as a one-off command like
+the shell.
+Or it could be as simple as a one-off command like date.
+From the

 interesting, and, depending on your point of view, either magical, confounding,